Beginning Farmer Training Program

 Empowering Emerging Urban Farmers

-ECO City Farm’s Beginning Farmer Training Program is designed to help beginning farmers learn the information and practice the skills they need to farm.
-Our free program includes comprehensive, practical, hands-on experiences; one-on-one mentoring; and a well-tested, graphics-rich, culturally-appropriate curriculum.
+ECO City Farm’s free, 10-month Beginning Farmer Training Program is designed to help beginning farmers learn the information and practice the skills they need to farm.
+Our program includes comprehensive, practical, hands-on experiences; one-on-one mentoring; and a well-tested, graphics-rich, culturally-appropriate curriculum.
 Our curriculum covers all of the crop production, resource management, and administrative skills needed for graduates to roll up their sleeves and start farming.

 WHO IS ECO CITY FARMS?